o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/anchors.md

 **To edit an element's position and size**
 In the **Properties** pane, under **Transform2D**, modify the **Offsets**, as appropriate:
 If the element's anchors are together, do the following:
 + For **X Pos**, enter a negative or positive value in pixels.
-This adjusts the horizontal offset relative to the left\-right anchor position.
+This adjusts the horizontal offset relative to the left-right anchor position.
 + For **Y Pos**, enter a negative or positive value in pixels.
-This adjusts the vertical offset relative to the top\-bottom anchor position.
+This adjusts the vertical offset relative to the top-bottom anchor position.
 When the element's anchors are together, only its position adjusts with the parent's size.
 The element's size is not adjusted.
 Therefore, you can manually adjust the element's size, which remains consistent when anchors are together.
 + For **Width**, enter a value in pixels.
 + For **Height**, enter a value in pixels.